DimEvil/tutorial-qgis-maxent/README.md

 First, let's convert the clipped raster data, which is in .tif format to the *.asc format.

 - in Qgis, go to raster --> conversion --> translate
-- Choose the tif you want to convert in "input layer"
+- choose the tif you want to convert in "input layer"
-- Select outputlayer, name your file and choose .ASC as the extension
+- select outputlayer, name your file and choose .ASC as the extension
-- Make sure your target SRS is EPSG:4326
+- make sure your target SRS is EPSG:4326
-- Select OK
+- select OK

 ![conversion](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/screenshots/convert_to_asc.PNG)
 ![conversion2](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/screenshots/convert_to_asc2.PNG)